 Side note: This is why grammar matters.

-On the surface, German chocolate cake may look like my regular 6 inch chocolate cake, but they’re actually not the same.
+On the surface, German chocolate cake may look like my small chocolate cake, but they’re actually not the same.

 The difference between German chocolate cake and chocolate cake is the type of baking chocolate used.

 For German chocolate cake, you’d use German’s chocolate, which is around 48% cacao.
 For a regular chocolate cake, you’d use semisweet chocolate, which is around 55% cacao.